BLE-LTER/ble-handbook/handbook.md

 <a id="replication"></a>
 #### Replication

+**Currently, automated harvesting is broken at the Arctic Data Center, so you must notify the [Arctic Data Center](mailto:support@arcticdata.io?subject=metadata%20harvest&body=Dear%20wonderful%20Arctic%20Data%20Center,%0D%0A%0D%0AWe%20recently%20published%20a%20dataset%20at%20EDI.%20Will%20you%20please%20harvest%20metadata%20so%20it%20shows%20up%20in%20your%20catalog%20as%20well?%0D%0A%0D%0APASTE%20DATASET%20URL%20HERE%0D%0AThanks!%0D%0A) for a manual harvest when you publish data.
+Below we document the procedure for when harvesting is fixed.**

 We replicate our EDI data packages so that they show up in the Arctic Data Center catalog.
 There's a single DOI for a data package, which resolves to the LTER